Alex Collins Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 Matchup vs. Houston

-- In his one career matchup against the Texans, Collins put up 60 rushing yards, 13.5 more yards than his over/under in Sunday's game.
+- Collins' 60 rushing yards in his one career matchup against the Texans are 13.5 more yards than his over/under in Sunday's game.

-- Collins ran for a touchdown in that matchup against the Texans.
+- Collins ran for a touchdown in that outing against the Texans.

-- The Texans allow 144.2 yards per game on the ground, the NFL's worst rush defense.
+- The Texans give up 144.2 yards per game on the ground, the NFL's worst rush defense.

-- The Texans have allowed 20 rushing touchdowns, 31st in the league.
+- This year the Texans have given up 20 rushing TDs.
+They are ranked 31st in the NFL in that category.

 Recent Performances